Paul G. Duke Foundation

 SPECIAL ANNOUNCEMENT: The Paul G. Duke Foundation will accept grant applications on a rolling basis beginning January 1, 2022.
 Additional information is below.

-Organizations that provide services primarily in the Miami County area that are aligned with the foundation’s mission and grantmaking focus are encouraged to submit a Letter of Intent (LOI).
-The LOI application will be available approximately one month ahead of the deadlines identified below.
+Organizations that provide services primarily in the Miami County area and that are aligned with the foundation’s mission and grantmaking focus are encouraged to apply for grants.

 To be a catalyst to enhance the quality of life in the Miami County area.